distrill/food/soups/chicken_noodle_soup.md

 9. rinse with cold water to stop cooking. cool, and store with a little bit of oil to keep from sticking together

 ### how do -- serve
-1. put soup serving into pot or pan, along with a splash of half and half
+1. put soup serving into pot or pan
 2. as soon as soup starts bubbling, put a handful of cool pasta into the pot
-3. serve immediately, and enjoy creamy chicken noodle soup with al dente pasta
+3. serve immediately with a dolop of sour cream on top